-Rule b) imposes a ban on the liberation of red-eared slider turtles in the Wellington region.
+Rule b) imposes a ban on the sale and breeding of red-eared slider turtles for the purpose of liberation in the Wellington region.
+This rule also bans the act of liberation.

 - annually report on any control or research operations for red-eared slider turtles undertaken by Greater Wellington, the Department of Conservation or Territorial Local Authorities in the Wellington region - annually update and review records of any new or existing infestations of red-eared slider turtles in the region.